 Dear All,

-This Wednesday (4pm) we have a seminar led by Ashleigh Messenger (University of Stirling)
+This Wednesday (4pm) we have a seminar led by Floriane Fournier (University of Saint

-lemurs (Lemur catta)" - abstract below.
-The meeting will be held in-person in the
+in Bonobos" - abstract below.
+The meeting will be held online.
+Please find a link to

 Abstract